Autoregressive Semantic Visual Reconstruction Helps VLMs Understand Better: Experiments

 \subsection{Qualitative Comparison}

-We visualize attention-score maps from several cases, illustrating the attention distribution of the last token with respect to all visual tokens, as shown in Figure~\ref{fig:attn}.
+We visualize attention-score maps from several cases, illustrating the attention distribution of the last token with respect to all visual tokens, as shown in Figure~\ref{fig:attn_1}.
 Compared to the baseline (LLaVA), our ASVR method consistently demonstrates more precise focus on image regions relevant to the given textual query.
 This highlights that incorporating semantic visual supervision via the autoregressive semantic visual reconstruction objective $\mathcal{L}_{\mathrm{AR}}^{\text{vision}}$ effectively enhance its ability to accurately associate textual descriptions with corresponding visual elements.
+More comparison on attention maps are shown in Appendix~\ref{more_attn}.